 Mind the Portions

 Order appropriate child-size meals for youngsters and resist supersizing meals for older kids, unless two or more children are splitting it.
-It's good to know that adults can order kid-sized meals, which often automatically come with fruit and low-fat milk and supply about half the calories of a meal you would order off the menu.
+It's good to know that adults can order kid-sized meals, which often automatically come with fruit and low-fat milk and supply about half the calories of a meal you would order off the regular menu.

 Rethink Your Drink